Landmark GCSE success reinforces KEHS position as top academic school in the West Midlands

 Subject highlights

 Impressive milestones were achieved in newer subject areas.
-Of the 12 pupils who formed the first cohort to take GCSE Mandarin, all achieved exceptional results, with 100% awarded a grade 9.
+The first cohort of KEHS pupils to study GCSE Mandarin as a new subject achieved outstanding results, with 100% of the Upper Fifth cohort awarded a grade 9.
 In the second set of GCSE Computer Science results, 67% of pupils achieved a grade 9 and 96% secured grades 9-7, a testament to the growing strength of the subject and the impact of the school’s investment in digital learning.
 In GCSE Design and Technology, also receiving its second results, 67% of pupils achieved a grade 9 and 89% a grade 9-7.

 In the Classics, pupils achieved exceptional results, with 100% grades 9/8 in Greek and Latin.
 What makes the Greek results particularly exceptional is that the course was studied off-timetable – pupils choosing to pursue it in addition to their usual timetabled subjects, demonstrating remarkable commitment to their studies.
 Pupils in GCSE French also excelled, with 79% achieving a grade 9, while in Geography, 100% of pupils attained grades 9/8.
 In Physics, 90% of pupils achieved grade 9/8, as did 89% in Religious Studies, and in Art 100% of pupils achieved a grade 9-7.